 Given the upsurge of Islam in the U.S., a biased, liberal media, and a president who courts Israel's enemies and surrounds himself with anti-Israel cabinet members and advisers, it is only a matter of time until Israel's friend, the United States, joins the infamous ranks of all nations that Zechariah prophesied would stand against the Jewish nation (see Zech.
 12:3; 14:2).

 As Isaiah the prophet foresaw, Jewish immigrants are flooding home to Israel in record numbers.
 Soon we will hear his words pronounced in our day: "This place is too small for me; give me a place where I may dwell"(Is.
 49:20, NKJV).

-I am grieved by those in the body of Christ who think they understand the times and seasons and yet do not actively stand with Israel and the Jewish people.
-They tend to ignore what the Spirit is saying to the church regarding Israel: “Comfort, yes, comfort My people!”
+Those in the body of Christ who think they understand the times and seasons and yet do not actively stand with Israel and the Jewish people grieve me.
+They tend to ignore what the Spirit is saying to the church regarding Israel: "Comfort, yes, comfort My people!"
 (Is.
 40:1).